 The difference is that Denver Bespoke tailors their suits in-house instead of sourcing the production to an overseas factory like other made-to-measure services.

 With over 11 years of experience in the vegan suiting field, Denver Bespoke’s AJ Machete has crafted an intricately accurate sense of what vegans are concerned about when it comes to their suits.
-The company boasts about how they can tailor any client’s orders while making sure to cater to their ethical concerns and providing the best fit.

 4. King & Allen

-This UK-based vegan suits company best matches the old money vegans that are looking for top-notch luxury.
+This UK-based vegan suits company best matches the old-money vegans that are looking for top-notch luxury.
 The company provides both bespoke services and made-to-measure ones to serve any vegan client looking for the perfect suit.

 5. Brave Gentleman